MataKrow/Checkpoints/README.md

 **Features**
 * Zandronum and GZDoom Compatible!
 (Not ZDoom though)
-* Diffrent functionality depending on gamemode
+* Different functionality depending on gamemode
 * Uses an actor for it's position tracking so that it could be placed on moving sectors without any clips.
 * Still Saves in GZDoom Multiplayer.
 * Collision-Safe!
 It's unable to telefrag existing Players.